buildingSMART/foundation-API/README.md

 The [OAuth2 Client Credentials Grant (section 4.4)](https://tools.ietf.org/html/rfc6749#section-4.4) is not supported since it does not contain any user identity.
 Also the [Extension Grants (section 4.5)](https://tools.ietf.org/html/rfc6749#section-4.5) are not supported.

+If [PKCE](https://www.rfc-editor.org/rfc/rfc7636) is required, the crypto hash algorithm is assumed to be SHA 256 (S256) per [RFC7636](https://www.rfc-editor.org/rfc/rfc7636#section-4.2).

 **Example Request**